Siderite/lichessTools/README.md

  - Context menu on bookmarked positions to get the URL of the position
  - Move list options: Expanded move list, Hide left side in Analysis, Pop up analysis tools into an entire new window, Move the computer evaluation button to the right
  - a streamers tab in the Current Games section, to see just the games of streamers
+ - search Wiki in analysis by position, not move order
  - /commands! type /help to get a list

 Version 2 breaking changes: